-NOTICE OF 2023 ANNUAL MEETING OF SHAREHOLDERS
+NOTICE OF 2024 ANNUAL MEETING OF SHAREHOLDERS

-When

-Tuesday, June 6, 2023, 10:00 a.m.
+When Thursday, May 30, 2024, 9:00 a.m.
 (Eastern Time).

-Where

-The 2023 annual meeting of shareholders will be held entirely online.
-You will be able to attend and participate in the annual meeting online by visiting www.meetnow.global/MDMMD47, where you will be able to listen to the meeting live, submit questions and vote.

-Items of Business

-- 1. To elect as directors the twelve nominees named in the accompanying proxy statement. - 2.
-To ratify, on an advisory basis, the appointment of Deloitte & Touche LLP as the company's independent registered public accounting firm for the 2023 fiscal year. - 3.
-To approve, on an advisory basis, the compensation of the company's named executive officers. - 4.
-To approve, on an advisory basis, the frequency of future shareholder votes to approve the compensation of the company's named executive officers. - 5.
-To transact such other business as may properly come before the annual meeting and at any adjournments or postponements thereof.
+Where The 2024 annual meeting of shareholders will be held entirely online.
+You will be able to attend and participate in the annual meeting online by visiting www.meetnow.global/MTFHHL4, where you will be able to listen to the meeting live, submit questions and vote.
+Items of Business To elect as directors the twelve nominees named in the accompanying proxy statement.
+To ratify, on an advisory basis, the appointment of Deloitte & Touche LLP as the company's independent registered public accounting firm for the 2024 fiscal year.
+To approve, on an advisory basis, the compensation of the company's named executive officers.
+In addition, shareholders will transact such other business as may properly come before the annual meeting and at any adjournments or postponements thereof.
+Record Date April 5, 2024.

-Record Date

-April 11, 2023.
 Only shareholders of record at the close of business on the record date are entitled to receive notice of and to vote at the annual meeting or any adjournment or postponement thereof.

-How to Vote

-Please vote your shares promptly to ensure the presence of a quorum at the annual meeting.
+How to Vote Please vote your shares promptly to ensure the presence of a quorum at the annual meeting.
 Please review the proxy materials for the annual meeting and follow the instructions in the section entitled "Voting Information" of the accompanying proxy statement beginning on page 2 to vote.
 There will not be a physical meeting location, and shareholders will not be able to attend the annual meeting in person.
 As described on page 2 of the accompanying proxy statement, any shareholder may attend the annual meeting online and vote during the online meeting even if the shareholder previously returned a proxy card by mail or voted via the Internet or by telephone.

-Carlsbad, California April 20, 2023 By Order of the Board of Directors,

-/s/ Heather D. McAllister Heather D. McAllister Corporate Secretary

-Important Notice Regarding the Availability of Proxy Materials for the Shareholder Meeting to be Held on June 6, 2023:
+Carlsbad, California April 17, 2024 By Order of the Board of Directors, /s/ Heather D. McAllister Heather D. McAllister Corporate Secretary Important Notice Regar Proxy Materials for the S be

-The Annual Report and Proxy Statement are available on the Internet at: http://www.allianceproxy.com/topgolfcallawaybrands/2023